 - For allowing proper education and training of nurses and midwives.

 - To make the nurses, midwives, and members of the healthcare team devise and implement medication protocols where there is a need for service.

 - It is to establish review, audit, and evaluate the use of the medication protocols as part of quality care provisions and programs of the risk management.

 - To provide information to all the healthcare team members about the organizational policies for using the medication protocols.

-Get Best Writing Services for your College Projects!
+Get the Best Writing Services for your College Projects!

-The above-written essay sample is focused upon medication management in Ireland.
+The above-written essay sample is focused on medication management in Ireland.

 Nursing and Midwifery QQI Level 5, Healthcare QQI Level 5, Health and Safety Management QQI Level 6, Medical Terminology and Administration QQI Level 5, Careskills QQI Level 5, Safe Administration of Medication Training Course students can benefit from reading such samples on medication and healthcare.